JohnCowgillData/automated-invoice-processing/README.md

 The workflow was designed to reduce manual invoice entry, standardize vendor-specific invoice data, and create a repeatable process for preparing invoice and clearing files.

+## Case Study Note

+This repository is presented as an anonymized portfolio case study.
+The original source code is not included because it was created inside a prior employer’s environment and contained proprietary business logic, file paths, vendor information, and accounting system details.

+The purpose of this repository is to document the business problem, workflow design, automation approach, and measurable value of the project while respecting data privacy and employer confidentiality.

 ## Business Problem

 A recurring accounts payable process required manual review of vendor PDF invoices, manual data entry, spreadsheet formatting, and follow-up matching/clearing work.